craftpixels/R3F-Object-Controls/README.md

 A lightweight custom rotation control component for [React Three Fiber](https://github.com/pmndrs/react-three-fiber).
 Supports smooth mouse and touch rotation with optional OrbitControls integration.

+* ThreeJS orbit controls were designed to make the camera orbit around a target in your scene.
+This is ideal for exploring a scene from different angles while keeping a central point in focus.
+* In contrast, our R3F object controls allow you to rotate the target object itself within the scene.
+This is perfect when you want to directly manipulate and inspect a specific 3D model.

 ---

 ## Features